bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 ---
-title: PowerShell Meets Monty Hall
+title: PowerShell Tames Monty
 instalment: 13
 creators: [bart, Allison]
 date: 2025-06-19
 ---

 Way back in 2015 when myself and Allison started this series I made a point of evangelising the power of coding skills — when you can program, you can turn your ideas, big and small, into reality.
-Sometimes that results in substantial projects that take up years of your life, like XKPasswd, and sometimes that results in a simple little script written on a rainy morning on a whim for no reason other than that it sounded like fun.
-This little tidbit is mostly an example of that, but it's also a little reminder that PowerShell remains next on our agenda after we finish the Jekyll series, and as a second teaser for that trailer.
+Sometimes that results in substantial projects that take up years of your life, like XKPasswd, and sometimes that results in a simple little script written on a rainy morning simply for the pleasure of finding things out (to borrow a phrase from the great Richard Feynman).

+It's impossible to count the ways coding skills can empower, but one of them is the ability to quickly and easily experiment with things to help you really understand them.
+That's the root cause of this little tidbit — I was reminded of a problem I knew I only half understood just as I was starting some annual leave, so I decided to do something about it.
+That something was little PowerShell script simulate the problem.

+This tidbit serves three purposes really — it illustrates how the ability to program empowers, it demonstrates the value of experimenting, and it serves as a little reminder that PowerShell remains next on our agenda after we finish the Jekyll series.

 So what's with the odd title?
-It all has to do with a US TV game show I have literally never watched, and a math problem that breaks most people's intuition so thoroughly it's famous around the world — yes, I wanted to test my understanding of the [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) 😀
+And what does this little script actually do?
+Well, it all started with a passing comment on a discussion of the dangers of AI.
+As an example of how humans are easy to manipulate because we're predictably illogical, the guest threw out three little words that set me off, she cited the infamous [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) 😀

 ## Matching Podcast Episodes